-Ebony Wreh received her Bachelor of Science degree in Mechanical Engineering from Rice University in 2003 and her Juris Doctorate from the University of Cincinnati College of Law in 2006.
-Prior to being appointed to serve as a Magistrate for Dayton Municipal Court, she served as an Assistant Prosecutor for the City of Dayton for over 10 years and was recognized as Attorney of the Year for the Criminal Division in 2016.
+Magistrate Ebony Wreh received her Bachelor of Science degree in Mechanical Engineering from Rice University in 2003 and her Juris Doctorate from the University of Cincinnati College of Law in 2006.
+After law school, she served as an Assistant Prosecutor for the City of Dayton for over 10 years and was recognized by the City of Dayton as Attorney of the Year in 2016.